 Scarring is usually minimal, finely hidden within the lines of nipple/areola complex.
 Wounds heal within 2 weeks and require minimal dressings and care postoperatively with regular moisturising.
 Shower/bath is possible after 2-3 days.
 External scars are hardly of any significance, but internal ones can affect future breast feeding.

 The inability to breastfeed after the surgery is the main downside of inverted nipple correction.
 This is something you’ll need to consider very carefully if you are planning to have a family and would like to breastfeed.
 Although your nipples may be inverted, it is often still possible to breastfeed.
 A good guide for this is if the nipple suction device causes eversion and correction of nipples, then the suction of your baby is likely to do so as well.

 Overall, inverted nipple correction surgery is very successful in most cases.
-The pictures to the right illustrate improvement which can be achieved with surgery.
+The pictures in the gallery below illustrate improvement which can be achieved with surgery.